Personal Ordinariate of the Chair of Saint Peter: Growth

 On February 4, 2015, the ordinariate dedicated a new chancery building, on property adjacent to its principal church (which would become its cathedral with the installation of its first bishop in 2016), Our Lady of Walsingham, in Houston.

 On November 24, 2015, Pope Francis appointed Steven J. Lopes as the first bishop of the personal ordinariate.
 It was announced that on February 2, 2016, that he would succeed the ordinariate's first ordinary, Jeffrey N. Steenson.
 This appointment was the first time a bishop has been named to any of the three personal ordinariates.
 With the appointment of a bishop to head the ordinariate, the principal church was elevated to a cathedral, the third in Houston.

 In 2017, the ordinariate inducted the last of the Anglican Use parishes originally erected under the provisions of the 1980 Pastoral Provision with the decree, on March 21, by the Vatican that "all parishes of the Pastoral Provision are to be incorporated into the Ordinariate."
 With this decree, Our Lady of the Atonement in San Antonio – the first and also largest of the Pastoral Provision parishes founded by Rev. Christopher Phillips – became a parish of the ordinariate, along with its clergy.
-Our Lady of the Atonement also brought with it the ordinariate's first K–12 Catholic school, The Atonement Academy, with over five hundred students enrolled.
+Our Lady of the Atonement also brought with it the ordinariate's first K–12 Catholic school, The Atonement Academy, with over five hundred students.
 The other remaining Pastoral Provision parish, the Congregation of St. Athanasius in Boston, also joined the ordinariate pursuant to the Holy See's decree.

-In 2022, Cathedral High School welcomed its inaugural freshman class.